-Hemp has been used for thousands of years for its large production of fiber, as a medicine and oil.
-In China, herbalists used hemp in a preparation of healing remedies, and in Africa hemp was used for fevers or to treat snake bites.
+Hemp has been used for thousands of years for its large production of fiber, as medicine and oil.
+In China, herbalists used hemp in preparation of healing remedies, and in Africa hemp was used for fevers or to treat snake bites.

 What is Hemp?

 Isn’t hemp a forbidden crop, drug, marijuana?
 And if yes, how come it is beneficial for humans?